znes/renpass/README.rst

 The application renpassG!S stands for (r)enewable (en)ergy (pa)thway (s)imulation (s)ystem capable of working with (GIS) data.
-It is based on the original idea of the model _renpass and closely linked to the Open Energy Modelling Framework (_oemof).
+It is based on the original idea of the model `renpass http://www.renpass.eu`_ and closely linked to the `Open Energy Modelling Framework (oemof) <https://github.com/oemof/oemof>`_.

 This documentation is meant to explain the basic functionality and structured as follows: